 Essential Oil

 We have found that less is more when using essential oils.
-We would advise testing with the ratios of 85/15 or 90/10.
-This has been broken down below for our 100ML and 165ML bottles –
+We advise using 10-15% of essential oil with 85-90% of base.
+This has been broken down below for our 100ml and 165ml bottles –

 Once the base and the oil are in your diffuser bottle – tighten your cap with the stopper or EPE wad – and give it a really good shake.